 177 Tremont St. 2nd floor Boston, MA 02111

-Trapology Boston, Boston’s best escape the room, hosts six escape games of varying difficulty.
-Perfect for groups from 2-10, it’s a great way to spend an hour and a half of your day while you wait for the crazy rain to pass.
+Trapology Boston, Boston’s best escape the room, hosts six escape games of varying difficulty to play.
+Perfect for groups from 2-10, it’s a great way to spend an hour and a half of your day while you wait for the crazy weather to pass.
 Check here to look at available times!

 Always wanted to save yourselves from a sinking submarine haunted by a real angsty ghost?
 We have you covered.

-Sure, we’re a little biased, but we’d love the opportunity to have you come in and play a game so we can show you why we’re so confident that a visit to us will be the highlight of your day in the city!
+Sure, we’re a little biased, but we’re confident that a visit to play a game with us will be the highlight of your day in the city!

 2. Visit 95 year old Myrtle the turtle at the New England Aquarium

-The New England Aquarium just celebrated its 50th birthday in 2019!
+An incredible destination for kids of all ages (and adults!), The New England Aquarium in downtown Boston just celebrated its 50th birthday in 2019!
 Over 20,000 animals live here.
-Most people spend about two hours wandering and looking at all of the exhibits.
+Most people spend about two hours wandering and looking at all of the exhibits and attractions.
 If you wanted to spend more time, you can get a stamp to return on the same day.
 There’s also an opportunity to catch an IMAX film in their gigantic theater!

 If you hang at the top of the tank, you might be able to catch a feeding of Myrtle the Turtle.
 Fun fact, she’s between 90-95 years old!